Graveyard Shift

 Pre-Production & Planning

-• Created a full Level Design Document (LDD) to define goals, flow, and mechanics
+• Created a Level Design Document (LDD) to define goals, flow, and mechanics

 • Collected visual and gameplay references to establish tone and key landmarks